Carl, David & Mike

 PMC’s Nickerson waterstop in 2014

-This is the 38th annual PMC and our 18th PMC.
-In spite of the various obligations that life brings (for instance, we had two kids among us when we started in 2000 and now we have six spread from college back to pre-K), we remain committed to this exceptional cause and we ask for your support.
+In spite of the various obligations that life brings (for instance, we had two kids among us when we started in 2000 and now we have six spread from college-age back to kindergarten), we remain committed to this exceptional cause and we ask for your support.
 The Dana-Farber Cancer Institute is one of America’s finest cancer research and care centers (repeatedly ranked in the top 5 by US News and World Report for cancer care, and well-ranked by Charity Navigator for its efficiency with your contributions), and your gift allows Dana-Farber to do cutting edge work in the field.

 Prior Years’ rides: